-“Concretely the cloud services, that managed service characteristic of it and the ability of the provider to scalably patch their infrastructure in many cases up to the compute and storage layers you depend on without you having to take any action, that is a huge cybersecurity benefit,” Dasher said during the webinar.
-“Just to reduce the complexity around patching and vulnerability management now obviously it’s not reduced to zero, agencies still have to do those activities in some cases, but the burden sharing is quite different.”
+“Concretely, the cloud services — that managed service characteristic of it, and the ability of the provider to scalably patch their infrastructure, in many cases, up to the compute and storage layers that you depend on without you having to take any action — that is a huge cybersecurity benefit,” Dasher said during the webinar.
+“Just to reduce the complexity around patching and vulnerability management — now obviously it’s not reduced to zero, agencies still have to do those activities in some cases — but the burden sharing is quite different.”

 Data management and network security look different in on-premise infrastructure versus the cloud.

 “The cloud is a programmable surface area.
 The infrastructure is programmable and creates new security risks, but also opportunities for increasing things like immutable workloads,” Dasher said.
 “It’s such a radical shift that it requires fundamentally different approaches, and in other cases just adjustments.
 But in general, if cloud is done well, it can be a strength from a security point of view.”